crcn/node-awsm/README.md

   });
 ```

 Want a command line interface?
 This is not the repository you're looking for.
-Check out [awsm-cli](/crcn/node-awsm-cli).
+Checkout [awsm-cli](/crcn/node-awsm-cli).

 ## Plugins